 AWS users must have a map of their apps and storage containers before considering security controls or encryption.
 A thorough visibility plan that maps out your AWS assets is absolutely essential.

 This plan should include the purpose of each asset.
 It helps to create categories of cloud assets linked to workgroups and functions.
-Give each asset a security classification.
-Take into account the value of the data it processes or stores.
-And factor in the importance of the asset to everyday workflows.
+Assign a security classification to each asset, considering the value of the data it processes or stores.
+Also, consider the importance of the asset to everyday workflows.

 A good visibility plan makes it easy to assign security controls and secure cloud endpoints.
-It also makes it easier to expand cloud deployments in the future without adding extra security vulnerabilities.
+It also streamlines the expansion of cloud deployments in the future without adding extra security vulnerabilities.

 You now know what needs to be protected.
-The next step is creating a cloud security architecture to secure cloud resources.
+The next step is to create a cloud security architecture that secures cloud resources.

 This strategy aims to provide consistent security policies across all cloud resources.
 Assess every cloud asset and assign appropriate security controls.
 Users must have sufficient privileges to access critical workloads they require, but nothing more.